rdswyc/DataStructures/README.md

 * **Binary tree**
 A balanced binary search tree, with node count, leaves and non-leaves count, height and paths information.
-It is transversed as Breadth First Search (BFS) and Depth First Search (DFS) depending on the scenario.
 It has two search functions, one by key and another one by value.
 Additionally, it implements a cool pretty print method.

 * **Graph**
 Finite graph with two implementations: one using the adjacent matrix and another one using a linked list.